jacksonCurry6464/Pytorch-NLP-Projects/README.md

 ## Below I have some visual highlights from each of the folders:

 ### 1. Generative-Adversarial-Networks
 These images show magnetograms, or images of the magnetic field of the sun.
+They were taken by Earth orbiting satellites designed to study the Sun and are very useful for tasks like predicting when solar flares will occur.
 The bright patches visible are active regions, or regions where there is a lot of solar activity.
 All 5 of the models shown were trained using a GPU available through LASP.
 Pix2Pix uses input-output pairs to train, while CycleGAN and CUT train on distributions of entire datasets, as discussed in class.
 ![image](https://user-images.githubusercontent.com/77595308/163073513-781f71e6-bedb-4f33-8b87-b4c9125d5a3d.png)

 ![image](https://user-images.githubusercontent.com/77595308/163073652-c1bfba94-8922-4669-8bcb-6b7100ca6f1c.png)